systbiol/reports/2016_February/constitution.md

 A Board of three Trustees, nominated by the President and elected by the Council, shall hold all of the funded property of the Society in trust with power to sell and to reinvest according to their judgment.
-Trustees shall be bonded at the Society’s expense in an amount specified by the Council.
+Trustees shall be bonded at the Society's expense in an amount specified by the Council.

 #### Section 2.
 Membership